 • Kevin W. Lee is an Assistant Professor at the University of British Columbia's Sauder School of Business.
 He is a member of the Organizational Behaviour & Human Resources division and holds an affiliation with the Entrepreneurship & Innovation group.
 He was also a visiting scholar at the Harvard Business School, through the blackbox Lab of the Data, Digital, and Design (D^3) Institute.

 Professor Lee's research concerns the future of work and organizing.
-He has looked closely at how the push toward the future has collided with existing work and organizational arrangements.
-He has focused on what these moments have revealed is valuable to us, looking specifically at how we have culled between what is valuable enough to take with us into the future versus leave behind.
-In particular, he has been studying our attempts at preserving the humanness of our work amid ongoing challenges to this valued aspect of our lives, as with the threat posed by artificial intelligence (AI) technologies.
+He has looked closely at how the push toward the future, as embodied in situations like the advance of artificial intelligence (AI) technologies, has collided with existing work and organizational arrangements.
+He has recently focused on our attempts at preserving the humanness of our work amid ongoing challenges to this valued aspect of our lives, as part of his broader interest in how we have culled between what we might take with us into the future versus leave behind.

 Professor Lee received his PhD in Management & Organizations, with a concentration in Sociology, from New York University's Stern School of Business and pursued undergraduate studies at Columbia University.
 He began his career working in Manhattan as a management consultant to some of Wall Street's most prominent financial institutions, witnessing first-hand their disruption by entrepreneurs and technologists at the cutting edge of the digital revolution.